idle-meerkat/sdevwiki-fork/Static-Route.md

 ## NOTES
 * Only IPv4 is supported.
 * Linux Kernel forwarding MUST be enabled.
 * Multicast routing is not supported.
-* TODO add limitation from https://jirail.marvell.com/browse/SWITCHDEV-718 and https://jirail.marvell.com/browse/SWITCHDEV-753
 * At least one switch port should be added (enslaved) to the bridge before assigning the IP address on the bridge.
 Otherwise the router interface for the  bridge is not created.